-The Care Forum support communication, consultation and networking with the voluntary and community sector (VCS).
+The Care Forum support communication, consultation and networking with the voluntary and community sector (VCS) in the Bristol area and across the South West region.
 They work to empower adults and young people to voice issues about local social and community care services, and provide information and advice about voluntary and statutory sector health and well-being services.

 The Carers Centre is a local charity supporting people in Bristol and South Gloucestershire who care for family and friends.
 They offer expert advice, emotional support, telephone counselling, and understanding, and support for child carers.
 All services are free.
 CarersLine helpline for carers also available